 Should physical cash be eliminated, there would probably be little effect on international payments and money transfers.
 After all, no one sends physical cash to foreign countries any more.
 However, if not all countries imposed deeply negative rates, we might see an increase in overseas money transfers as international businesses move cash reserves to countries where interest rates are higher.
 We might also see an increase in use of cryptocurrencies such as bitcoin, where identity can be hidden.13

 The real impact would be felt domestically.
 Businesses would find customers making greater use of credit, debit and prepayment cards, as over-the-counter transactions that are currently made in physical cash move even faster to electronic media.
-Mobile payments using smartphones would also likely increase, and businesses may become more willing to accept unconventional forms of payment.
+Mobile payments using smartphones would also likely increase, and businesses may become more willing to accept unconventional forms of payment (again, bitcoin).
 There could also be an increase in electronic money transfers, as people who currently pay bills in cash at bank counters are also forced to use electronic payments.
 International businesses that currently pay workers in cash would also have to move to online or money transfers.

 There are wider social implications, too, including the welfare costs of eliminating cash.
 Consider that around 6 percent of the population in high-income member countries of the Organisation for Economic Cooperation and Development (OECD) – and a far higher percentage in developing market countries – do not have bank accounts.14 Governments would have to ensure that these “unbanked” have access to payment systems.
 This might involve requiring commercial banks to provide basic bank accounts for the poor,15 or it could mean encouraging wider use of mobile money such as smartphone credits, peer-to-peer digital payment services such as Paypal and cryptocurrencies such as bitcoin.